More About The Council

 The Governor appoints a Statewide Independent Living Council (SILC) to represent the interest of the public in planning for independent living services for people with disabilities in Wisconsin.
 The Statewide Independent Living Council is authorized by state law and the federal Rehabilitation Act, as amended since 1992.

 Originally created by Executive Order of Governor Tommy Thompson in 1994, Gov. Jim Doyle re-created the Independent Living Council and authorized the non-profit agency support by Executive Order #65 in 2004 as the successor SILC.
-The Council was most recently re-created by Gov. Scott Walker (Executive Order #6) on January 21, 2011.
+Gov. Scott Walker re-created the Council by Executive Order #6 in 2011 and Executive Order #150

 The 2004 Order requires that the Council “be established as a private nonprofit entity.”
 Members of the Council formed Independent Living Council of Wisconsin, Inc. (ILCW) in 2005 to implement this part of the Order.